itserik0/jumpstart-workshop/content/css/_index.md

 ## Why CSS?

 The separation from content and presentation is important for many reasons.
-When tags like ```<font>```, and color attributes were added to HTML 3 (we're currently on HTML 5), it was an improvement but a nightmare for web developers.
+When tags like ```<font>```, and color attributes were added to HTML 3 (we're currently on HTML 5), it increased the possibilites for styling a web site but it was a nightmare for web developers.
 Development of large websites, where fonts and color information were added to every single page, became a long and arduous process.

 ### Avoid duplication.
 If you add a style to each element you would have to write the same styles over and over again.